 - Equity-funded startups that require substantial investment and lead time but will eventually be profitable.
-This is the classic venture-capital model, and is typically attractive when the eventual product has disproportionate returns. - Cash-generating startups selling a new product or service that is immediately valuable to customers.
+This is the classic venture-capital model, and is typically attractive when the eventual product has disproportionate returns.
+And this combination of high up-front costs with eventual profits tends to make IP an attractive strategy. - Cash-generating startups selling a new product or service that is immediately valuable to customers.
 Think Twitch streamers who accrue ad revenue essentially as soon as they start a streaming session. - Grant-funded R&D in which an external funder provides money for work in a scope (e.g. cancer genomics) and researchers competitively propose specific directions within that scope.
 Think National Science Foundation. - Crowdsourcing in which a large group of people pool their money to support a project.
-Think Kickstarter. - Open Source projects that are supported by the volunteered efforts of participants.
+Think Kickstarter. - Open source projects that are supported by the volunteered efforts of participants.
 The fact that anyone is free to use the product is central to the motivation of the contributors, so the absence of IP is crucial.
-Think Linux. - Philanthropy, in which a funder provides support to bring someting into existence, with no expectation of ever being repaid.
-Indeed, the funder will typically want it to be widely available. - Internal research within a bigger existing organization.
-Some-
+Think Linux.

-If you like, confirm to your satisfaction that this is still the case if Paramount owns and operates its own theaters.
+16. If you like, confirm to your satisfaction that this is still the case if Paramount owns and operates its own theaters.

-Benjamin Reihardt, Innovation Channels (Oct.
-19, 2018), https:// benjaminreinhardt.com / innovation channels/. times this is closely tied to existing products (think Google); sometimes it is much broader (think Bell Labs).
+17. Benjamin Reihardt, Innovation Channels (Oct.
+19, 2018), https://benjaminreinhardt.com/innovation-channels/.